 At each surface point, correlations were assessed for each group between the radial distances (local ventricular expansion) and several clinical measures at baseline.
-The resulting statistical maps (Figure 2) show widespread expansion of ventricular spaces in AD compared to controls (p= 0.0492, FDR corrected), and a more restricted pattern of expansion in MCI (p=0.0367, FDR corrected).
-Figure 2 shows that all clinical measures were significantly associated with ventricular expansion, including lower MMSE (p=0.0488, FDR corrected), higher Global CDR (p=0.0489, FDR corrected), higher sum-of-boxes CDR (p=0.0494, FDR corrected), higher Geriatric Depression Scores (p=0.0220, FDR corrected), lower delayed logical memory scores (p=0.0480, FDR corrected) and higher Hachinski Ischemic scores (p=0.0007, FDR corrected).

-When these measures were ranked by how strongly each correlated with ventricular expansion, the global clinical scores (MMSE, CDR) and delayed recall memory scores were significantly correlated over 96-99% of the ventricular surface (N=781).
+The resulting statistical maps (Fig. 2) show widespread expansion of ventricular spaces in AD compared with controls (p = 0.0492, FDR corrected), and a more restricted patternof expansion in MCI (p = 0.0367, FDR corrected).
+Figure 2 shows that all clinical measures were significantly associated with ventricular expansion, including lower MMSE (p = 0.0488, FDR corrected), higher Global CDR (p = 0.0488, FDR corrected)0.0489, FDR corrected), higher sum-of-boxes CDR (p =0.0494, FDR corrected), higher Geriatric Depression Scores (p = 0.0220, FDR corrected), lower delayed logical memory scores (p = 0.0480, FDR corrected) and higher Hachinski Ischemic scores (p = 0.0007, FDR corrected).
+When these measures were ranked by how strongly each correlated with ventricular expansion, the global clinical scores (MMSE, CDR) and delayed recall memory scores were significantly correlated over 96-99% of the ventricular surface (n = 781).
 The partial correlation coefficients (r-maps) were shown in Figure 3.
 Figure 6 shows CDFs for the significance maps, and the proportion of the surface is shown where associations are detected with each clinical scores.
-Depression ratings and Hachinski Ischemic scores were more weakly correlated, with significant correlations detected over 44% and 1%, respectively of the ventricular surface (N=781).
-With enough subjects, correlations with all measures would most likely be detectable over the entire surface.
+Depression ratings and Hachinski Ischemic scores were more weakly correlated, with significant correlations detected over 44% and 1%, respectively, of the ventricular